A Mother’s Day Message to All Moms Struggling with Addiction

 Dominic Nicosia

-As millions of American families observe Mother’s Day, there will be hugs, there will be kisses, and there will be celebrations.
+As millions of American families observe Mother’s Day, there will be hugs, kisses, and celebrations.

 It’s important to realize, however, that mothers who are struggling with addiction or are watching their children go through it may have an altogether different and far less celebratory Mother’s Day experience.